 An alternative version of his life suggests that Shun was a usurper who overthrew Yao and left him to die in prison – only to suffer a similar fate when his successor Yu rebelled and sent him into exile.

-Zigong said: “What if far-reaching policies were implemented among the people that benefited the masses?
+Zigong said: “What about someone who acts generously towards the people and benefits the masses?
 Could that be described as goodness?”
-Confucius said: “Such an action labeled as goodness could almost be described as perfection.
-Even Yao and Shun would not be able to match it!
-Good people help others get on their feet before themselves and empower them to achieve their goals before they achieve their own.
-When good examples can be followed in your immediate vicinity, it can be said that you are on the right track to goodness.”
+Confucius said: “Why stop at calling it goodness?
+It could be defined as perfection.
+Even Yao and Shun wouldn’t be able to match it!
+Good people help others get on their feet while establishing their own career; they help others to achieve their goals while achieving their own objectives.
+By standing in other people’s shoes, it can be said that they’re on the right track to goodness.”

 Confucius said: “How majestic was the manner in which Shun and Yu ruled over the empire but treated none of it as their own.”